Gain access to personalized product screening, the best pricing, rewards, and more!

 What to Look For

-Chamberbitter is a summer annual.
-This plant emerges around May or June when soil temperatures reach 70 degrees Fahrenheit.
-Once a chamberbitter plant starts to produce seed, it will continue to produce until the first frost when the plant dies.
+Chamberbitter is a summer annual that emerges around May or June when soil temperatures reach 70 degrees Fahrenheit.
+Once a chamberbitter plant starts to produce seed, it will continue to do so until the first frost, when the plant dies.

 When mowing chamberbitter, the seeds can explode and spread everywhere over a large area.
-If you were able to find chamberbitter and break the stem, a milky white sap would ooze out from the stem, much like other spurge species.
+If you could find chamberbitter and break the stem, a milky white sap would ooze out from the stem, much like other spurge species.

 Treatment

-Before using any herbicide product, make sure you first have on the proper personal protective equipment (PPE) for safety (gloves, glasses, mask).
+Before using any herbicide product, ensure you have the proper personal protective equipment (PPE) for safety (gloves, glasses, mask).

 Chamberbitter is a difficult plant to control for various reasons.
-It grows quickly, can tolerate drought and manual methods of control are not effective because of the seeds which explode spread around everywhere and the extensive taproot which makes hand-pulling a largely useless option because they will just pop up again before long.
+It grows quickly and can tolerate drought.
+Manual methods of control are not effective because the seeds explode and spread everywhere.
+The extensive taproot makes hand-pulling a largely useless option because the seeds will just pop up again before long.

-Selective, post-emergent herbicides containing either glyphosate, atrazine, 2,4-D, mecoprop (MCPP), or dicamba as its active ingredients are effective in chamberbitter control.
+Selective, post-emergent herbicides containing glyphosate, atrazine, 2,4-D, mecoprop (MCPP), or dicamba as their active ingredients are effective in controlling chamberbitter.

 Step 1: Mix and Apply Celsius WG

 Calculate the square footage of the treatment area to determine how much Celsius WG you will need.
-To do this, you will need to measure and multiply the area length times the width (length x width = square footage).
+To do this, you will need to measure the treatment areas' length and width in feet, then multiply them together (length x width = square footage).

-To treat chamberbitter, mix the labeled rate of 0.085 ounces, or 2.4 grams, of Celsius WG with 1 gallon of water to treat every 1,000 square feet of treatment area.
+To treat the chamberbitter, mix the labeled rate of 0.085 ounces, or 2.4 grams, of Celsius WG with 1 gallon of water to treat every 1,000 square feet of the treatment area.

-You can apply your solution with a handheld sprayer or a backpack sprayer.
-Add half the amount of water, pour in the measured amount of Celsius WG Herbicide.
-Next, add the remaining half of water and agitate the tank until it is well-mixed.
+You can apply your solution with a handheld or backpack sprayer.
+Add half the water and pour in the measured Celsius WG Herbicide.
+Next, add the remaining half of the water and agitate the tank until it is well-mixed.

-When applying, change the nozzle setting to a fan nozzle so it will spray a fine mist on the plant and get an even coating on the top and bottom of chamberbitter leaves.
+When applying, change the nozzle set to a fan nozzle so it sprays a fine mist on the plant and gets an even coating on the top and bottom of the chamberbitter leaves.

 Do not use this product on bahiagrass or cool-season turf types, including tall fescue, fine fescue, Kentucky bluegrass, perennial ryegrass, or creeping bentgrass.